tmcw/vitest-results/README.md

 But this kind of sucks: it's verbose and if `myResult` is an Err, then `._unsafeUnwrap()` will throw an error, which prevents vitest from giving you a nice assertion error.
-Plus, there's no ergonomic way to assert what the error value should be, if you have a Result that should be an error.

 This module aims to improve that interface by adding new chainable methods on `expect`: `$ok`, `$err`, `$asyncOk` and `$asyncErr`.